What is En Primeur?

 Not only is the En Primeur release price usually the best price for a wine, but it’s also your chance to ensure you’ve got the wines you want in your collection.
 Many fine wines are only available in small quantities.
 You can also guarantee the provenance of En Primeur wines, which is helpful should you wish to sell them on.

-There’s also the more personal side to buying En Primeur: investing in a particular producer, and in a particular year, gives you a strong sense of connection with the wine, adding to its appeal.
-What’s more, you’re supporting the producer now, before they’ve bottled their wines.
-This lets them invest in their vineyards and winemaking, and in the estate’s long-term future.
+There’s also the less practical and more emotional side of buying En Primeur: investing in a particular producer, and in a particular year, gives you a strong sense of connection with the wine, adding to its appeal.

 What is included in En Primeur prices?